martinctc/rwa/vignettes/README.md

 - Look for the `rwa` package

 ### 3. Online Documentation
-The vignette is also available in the package documentation website.
+The vignettes are also available in the package documentation website.

 ## Vignette Contents

-The main vignette covers:
+### Introduction to RWA

-1. **Introduction to RWA methodology** - Understanding when and why to use Relative Weights Analysis
+1. **Basic methodology** - Understanding when and why to use Relative Weights Analysis
-2. **Basic usage examples** - Simple examples with interpretation
+2. **Simple examples** - Step-by-step examples with interpretation
-3. **Advanced features** - Bootstrap confidence intervals, signs, visualization
-4. **Real-world examples** - Practical applications with diamonds dataset
+3. **Real-world applications** - Diamond price analysis example
-5. **Best practices** - Guidelines for proper use and interpretation
+4. **Best practices** - Guidelines for proper use and troubleshooting

-6. **Troubleshooting** - Common issues and solutions
+### Bootstrap Confidence Intervals
+1. **Statistical significance** - Why and how to test relative weight significance
+2. **Bootstrap methods** - BCA, percentile, and basic bootstrap confidence intervals
+3. **Advanced features** - Comprehensive analysis and focal variable comparisons
+4. **Best practices** - Sample size, interpretation, and reporting guidelines

 ## Building Vignettes Locally